Pain · Procurement

 Sequence

 Template first.
 Field set second.
 Seat training third.
 The price holds across the rebuild.
-The buyer is paying for shape, not for a lower number, and the close rate proves it.
+The buyer is asking for shape, not for a lower number.

 Frequently asked.